iamdevvalecha/fossasia-companion-android/README.md

 ## Pending Task
 * Download schedule in a background thread
 * Notification for Bookmarked Events/Talks
-* IntegrateGoogle+ login or any other mechanism to fetch user email address [TBD](https://github.com/fossasia/fossasia-companion-android/issues/68)
+* Integrate Google+ login or any other mechanism to fetch user email address [TBD](https://github.com/fossasia/fossasia-companion-android/issues/68)
+* Integrate Google Maps